nafim1122/tea-stall/backend/README.md

-# Tea Time Backend API
+# Tea Stall Backend API

-A Node.js/Express backend for the Tea Time e-commerce platform with price-per-kg functionality.
+A Node.js/Express backend for the Tea Stall e-commerce platform with price-per-kg functionality.

 ## Features